Wolverine971/9takes/src/blog/people/movie-stars/Denzel-Washington.md

 ## What is Denzel Washington’s Personality Type?

 With our insatiable curiosity about celebrities, understanding their personality types can give us profound insights into their actions, motivations, and, more importantly, their essence.
 The Enneagram, a popular personality system, might have some answers.
-Specifically, let's explore Type 8 - the Challenger.
+Let's explore Type 8 - the Challenger.

 ### Enneagram Type 8 - The Challenger